Winipedia/pyrig/README.md

 The machinery will validate that `strict` and `warn_redundant_casts` are present, but won't touch your custom `exclude` and `plugins` settings.

 In fact I suggest defining your own subclass of `PyprojectConfigFile` in your own `dev/configs/python/pyproject.py` file and adding your custom settings there.
 This way you can easily update your custom settings and the files can be generated automatically.
+When you subclass an existing config, only your subclass will be executed (not the parent), ensuring your customizations take full control.
 But that is up to your discretion and preferences.

 ### ConfigFile Types